jeremywuworldwidesimtan/pizzaos/README.md

     ```
     The API starts on `http://localhost:3000` and mounts routes under `/api/v1`.
 A simple health check is available at `/api/test`.
 6. **Create admin account in SQL**

-   Since a user account is required to access the JWT-secured endpoints and accounts can only be created by logged-in users with `admin` role, and since I haven't created a first-time setup interface yet, you would need to create a new account with SQL using
+   Since a user account is required to access the JWT-secured endpoints and accounts can only be created by logged-in users with `admin` role, and since I haven't created a first-time setup interface yet, you would need to create a new account with SQL (preferrably with pgAdmin 4) using
     ```sql
-    INSERT INTO public.users(email, password_hash, role) VALUES ("alan@whynettspendmatters.com", "$2b$10$1rSV/hv9I1mlVBaNpuXViOrLKksdL0lwLR6WdsHbl4jI3jUQSDcWu", "admin");
+    INSERT INTO users(email, password_hash, role) VALUES ("alan@whynettspendmatters.com", "$2b$10$1rSV/hv9I1mlVBaNpuXViOrLKksdL0lwLR6WdsHbl4jI3jUQSDcWu", "admin");
     ```
     and logging in with the following credentials:
     ```json